 - Blood antibody tests

-- Blood test for brain natriuretic peptide (BNP)
+- Blood test to check for a substance called brain natriuretic peptide (BNP)

-- Measurement of blood oxygen by arterial blood gas (ABG)
+- Measurement of blood oxygen by checking arterial blood gas (ABG)

 - Right heart catheterization

 - Ventilation and perfusion scan of the lungs (V/Q scan)